OwOStorage/copyparty/README.md

 this can instead be kept in a single place using the `--hist` argument, or the `hist=` volflag, or a mix of both:
 * `--hist ~/.cache/copyparty -v ~/music::r:c,hist=-` sets `~/.cache/copyparty` as the default place to put volume info, but `~/music` gets the regular `.hist` subfolder (`-` restores default behavior)

+by default, the per-volume `up2k.db` sqlite3-database for `-e2d` and `-e2t` is stored next to the thumbnails according to the `--hist` option, but the global-option `--dbpath` and/or volflag `dbpath` can be used to put the database somewhere else

 note:
 * putting the hist-folders on an SSD is strongly recommended for performance